bpfel/MassflowController_code/README.md

 5. Find the finished executable at `02_SOFTWARE/disp'.

 ## Debugging
-Installation via pyinstaller is configured via the `02_SOFTWARE/main.spec` file.
+The installation is based on pyinstaller.
+It is configured via the `02_SOFTWARE/main.spec` file.
 Set `debug=True` and `console=True` to receive informative output+ on the cmd shell upon launching the program.

 # Acknowledgements